 In 2002 the property was purchased by its current owners.

 In 2005 the boundaries of Manston Court were changed to their present state, to allow for the development of The Courtyard, which was the collective name given to the converted barn buildings next to Manston Court.

-Then, in 2008, the current owners began to let Annie’s Cottage and Well House, now known as Well Cottage. as full time holiday accommodation, and in 2009 The Chapel was converted into a large 3 bedroom holiday property which is also now let full time.
+Then in 2008, the current owners began to let Annie’s Cottage and Well House, now known as Well Cottage, as self catering holiday accommodation.
+And in 2009 The Chapel too was converted into holiday accommodation and is now let full time.